jacob-alford/schemata-ts/docs/modules/string/ASCII.ts.md

 ---
-title: string/ASCII.ts
+title: string/ascii.ts
 nav_order: 19
 parent: Modules
 ---

-## ASCII overview
+## ascii overview

 A string in which every character is valid ASCII.